The once-sleepy power generation sector is back in the spotlight thanks to the U.S. tech boom. Here’s what investors need to know.

 Tech industry missionaries are insistent that power capacity is a primary constraint on AI’s growth and widespread application.
 Our inboxes are burgeoning with consultants highlighting parabolic power demand growth and investment bank conference calls on how to play the theme.
 It feels like this is power generation’s wake-up call.

-For this edition of our Energy & Infrastructure Quarterly, we will draw from our project financing insights to explain this renewed interest in power.
+For this Energy & Infrastructure Insight, we will draw from our project financing experience to explain this renewed interest in power.
 After touching on recent market price signals, we cover some basics on how power is sourced and priced.
 We then move on to prevailing issues affecting supply and demand to explain the drivers of higher power prices and the concerns about supply adequacy.